Free service - Available Monday-Friday from 9am-7pm

 Am I eligible as a tenant?

 Unfortunately, tenants are not eligible to apply, as the scheme only applies to property owners.
 However, it still may be worth getting in touch with your landlord and suggesting potential changes that they could make under the scheme.
-Not only would they benefit your tenancy, they will benefit your landlord by making the property more desirable to future tenants as well as improving its resale value.
+Not only would they benefit your tenancy, but they will also benefit your landlord by making the property more desirable to future tenants as well as improving its resale value.

 What are the conditions to aide by?